JannisJost/QuantumAccelerator/README.md

 ## Screenshots

+Will be added soon!

 ## QA

 **How do I install QuantumAccelerator?**

 At the moment you'll need to download the jar from releases, but to be able to run it you'll need JavaFX (Openjfx) installed.
-But I am working on an installer which will eliminate the need to already have JavaFX installed.
+But I am working on an installer which will eliminate the need to have JavaFX installed.

+**What are the system requirements?**

+**Operating system**: *Windows 10*

+**Java**: *Java 8 or newer with JavaFX/Openjfx (Java 8 is recommmended, because it comes with JavaFX)*

+**CPU/GPU**: *Any capable of running Windows 10*

 ## Special thanks